 Signed: ______________________________ (Photographer) Date: _______________

-Whoever is getting paid typically provides contract and is responsible for the contract terms.
+Typically, the party receiving payment provides the contract and is responsible for the terms.
 The other party is free to negotiate those terms.

-A contract is only as strong as your written correspondance and what you can prove beyond a reasonable doubt.
-If your contract is breached, providing material evidence will help in reasonably enforcing your contract in a court of law.
+A contract’s strength lies in your written correspondence and the ability to prove your claims beyond a reasonable doubt.
+If the contract is breached, material evidence will help in reasonably enforcing your contract in a court of law.

 Considerations:

-explicit agreement has to be documented - verbal agreements are very hard to prove and rarely would ever hold up in court
+Explicit agreement must be documented—verbal agreements are difficult to prove and rarely hold up in court.

-If you are doing a collaboration, simply take out all monetary clauses and still get a signed contract.
+If you are doing an unpaid "collaboration", simply take out all monetary clauses and still get a signed contract.

 Use the free site DOC HUB to sign contracts electronically.